India mourns singer Lata Mangeshkar, dead at 92 – KION546

 By Swati Gupta, CNN

-Lata Mangeshkar, the “nightingale of India” who gave her voice to Indian movies for more than 70 years, died Sunday in Mumbai, according to Prime Minister Narendra Modi and local media reports.
+Lata Mangeshkar, the “nightingale of India” who gave her voice to Indian movies for more than 70 years, died Sunday in Mumbai, according to her doctor.
 She was 92.

-CNN affiliate CNN-News18 reported Mangeshkar died after being hospitalized nearly a month ago for Covid-19.
+“Lata Di died at 8:12 a.m. due to multi-organ failure after over 28 days of Covid-19 diagnosis,” Dr. Pratit Samdani told reporters outside Breach Candy Hospital.

 Mangeshkar was a playback singer — providing music to be mimed by actors — for innumerable Indian movies.
 Her soft voice, which could attain a high pitch with an unsurpassable ease became a part of almost every Indian household.